Notes on the Geography of Malaysia: KL Take Two

 On the left (and shown at the right side of the previous image) is the former post office, added in 1907.
 Across the street is the former headquarters of the Federated Malay States Railways; it, too, was by Hubback.

 Here it is a bit closer.
-The railroad from Kuala Lumpur to the port at Klang opened in 1886 and by 1909 was part of a system stretching from Penang to Singapore (picky-picky: technically, the track ran from Butterworth to Johor Strait).
+The railroad from Kuala Lumpur to the port at Klang opened in 1886 and by 1909 was part of a system stretching from Penang to Singapore (technically, the track ran from Butterworth to Johor Strait).
 A telegraph line to the outside world, via Malacca, also opened in 1886.
 The railway offices were delayed until 1905 and were almost immediately obsolete.
-They were soon moved to a larger building.
+They soon moved to a larger building.
 Behind what is now the excellent national textile museum is the Dayabumi Complex, government offices whose design leaves no doubt as to the primacy of Islam in Malaysia.

 Still on the same corner, here's the former Chartered Bank, formally the Chartered Bank of India, Australia, and China.
 This branch opened in 1891, though the building was remodelled in 1909.
 The domed building behind it was the city's public library; between the two is the former printing office, from 1899.